- Who We Are and What This Policy Covers

 Below we explain how we collect, use, and share information about you, along with the choices that you have with respect to that information.

 Information We Collect

 We only collect information about you if we have a reason to do so — for example, to provide our Services, to communicate with you, or to make our Services better.

 Information You Provide to Us

-It’s probably no surprise that we collect information that you provide to us.
-The amount and type of information depends on the context and how we use the information.
+It’s probably no surprise that we collect information that you provide to us directly.
 Here are some examples: